 Gather all your debt together, such as your student loans, medical bills, credit cards, tax debt, car note(s), etc. Determine how much you owe and at what interest rate.
-You can use this Free Debt Worksheet found in my Resource Library to help you.
-My FREE Resource Library is loaded with more than 20 pages of easy to print worksheets, checklists and money saving tips.
+You can use this Free Debt Tracker to help you track your debt repayment progress.

 Use Debt Repayment Tools